sttic/vue-resume/README.md

 All resume content resides within [src/content.js](src/content.js).
 Simply edit the text within it and rebuild to get an updated version.

+Previewing edits in a Chromium-based browser is recommended as it will be most accurate to the exported PDF.

 ## Project setup
 ```
 npm install